A Guide to Drug & Alcohol Rehab: Mobile, AL

 As the third most populous city in the state of Alabama, Mobile is situated on the Gulf Coast in the southeastern quadrant of the United States.
 Alabama, like much of America, is in the midst of an opioid crisis initially fueled by an extreme rate of prescription narcotics on the market.
+Mobile, AL has the fifth-highest rate of Painkiller prescriptions in the state.
 It now also includes spikes in abuse of heroin and the synthetic opioid fentanyl.

 Access to care, lack of health insurance coverage, and low household income rates can all increase stress levels and mental and behavioral health issues.
 According to the 2015-2016 Community Health Needs Assessment: Mobile County, Alabama, approximately 35.5 percent of Mobile County resident respondents cited mental health problems related to substance abuse as being one of the most important health issues in the county.
 The CHIP report also shows that residents of Mobile and Alabama as a whole indicate drug abuse as a major health concern in the region.